manish3173/Movie-Ticket-Booking-System/README.md

 ## Overview

-The **Movie Ticket Booking System** is a web-based application designed to optimize the efficiency and user experience of movie ticket management.
-Developed using Streamlit and MySQL, this system offers features such as user authentication, ticket booking, and cancellation.
-It provides a modern, intuitive interface and robust backend functionality to streamline the movie ticket reservation process.
+The **Movie Ticket Booking System** is a database management system (DBMS) project designed to optimize the efficiency and user experience of movie ticket management.
+Developed using Streamlit for the front end and MySQL for the backend, this system provides features such as user authentication, ticket booking, and cancellation.
+It combines a modern, intuitive interface with robust backend functionality to streamline the movie ticket reservation process.

 ## Features